GrocerCheck/GrocerCheck/README.md

 We would be thrilled to see you contribute!

 ## How can I support GrocerCheck?
 GrocerCheck Foundation is a registered non-profit organization run by high-school and incoming university students.
 A small donation can go a long way to help us pay for operational costs.
-Donate to us <a style="font-weight: bold;" href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CTEMURSS3HR94&source=url">here</a>
+Donate to us <a style="font-weight: bold;" href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CTEMURSS3HR94&source=url">here.</a> All excess funds go towards the Vancouver General Hospital COVID-19 relief fund!

 ## Let's get in touch.
 #### Want to work with us?
 Want to write for COVID-Watch?
 Want to help translate GrocerCheck?